Women of child-bearing potential: There is no information available on the effects of rivastigmine in women of child-bearing potential.

-Pregnancy: In animal studies, rivastigmine was not teratogenic.
+Pregnancy: In pregnant animals, rivastigmine and/or metabolites crossed the placenta.
+It is not known if this occurs in humans.
+In animal studies, rivastigmine was not teratogenic.
 However, the safety of Exelon in human pregnancy has not been established, and it should only be given to pregnant women if the potential benefit outweighs the potential risk for the foetus.